Poland syndrome: Diagnosis

-Poland syndrome is usually diagnosed at birth, based upon the physical characteristics.
+Poland syndrome is sometimes diagnosed at birth, based upon the physical characteristics.
 Imaging techniques such as a CT scan may reveal the extent to which the muscles are affected.
 The syndrome varies in severity and as such is often not reported until puberty, when lopsided growth becomes apparent.

 Treatment

 Technique

 The complete or partial absence of the pectoralis muscle is the malformation that defines Poland syndrome.
-It can be treated by inserting a custom implant designed by CAD (computer aided design).
+It can be treated surgically, by inserting a custom implant designed by CAD (computer aided design).
 A 3D reconstruction of the patient's chest is done using an implant shaped from a medical scan and designed to be perfectly adapted to the anatomy.
 The implant is made of medical grade silicone rubber.
 The treatment is purely cosmetic and does not restore the patient's imbalanced upper body strength.

 The Poland syndrome malformations are morphological, so correction by custom implant is the first-line treatment.
 This technique allows a wide variety of patients to be treated with good outcomes.
-Poland Syndrome can be associated with bones, subcutaneous and mammary atrophy: the first, as for pectus excavatum, is successfully corrected by a custom implant, while the others can require surgical intervention such as lipofilling or silicone breast implant, in a second operation.
+Poland Syndrome can be associated with bones, subcutaneous and mammary atrophy: the first, as for pectus excavatum, is successfully corrected by a custom implant, while the others can require interventions such as lipofilling or silicone breast implant, in a second operation.